The following table describes the runtime parameters used by Teradata FastLoad.

 The output buffer size and the size of the rows in the Teradata FastLoad table determine the maximum number of rows that can be included in each message to the database.
 A larger buffer size reduces processing overhead by including more data in each message.

 The default buffer size is also the maximum size allowed, 63 KB.
 If a value greater than 63 KB is specified, Teradata FastLoad:

 The character set specification does not remain in effect if the client system fails, or if the Teradata FastLoad job is canceled.
-In these cases, when a job is resubmitted, it must use the same character set specification that was used on the initial job.
-If a different character set specification is used when the job is resubmitted, the data loaded by the restarted job will not appear the same as the data loaded by the initial job.
+In these cases, when the job is resubmitted, he same character set specification that was used on the initial job must be used.
+If a different character set specification is used when such a job is resubmitted, the data loaded by the restarted job will not appear the same as the data loaded by the initial job.

 When a particular character set is specified, the identifiers and data in that character set can be specified, thus affecting how the data is loaded into the Teradata FastLoad table.

-If a character set specification is not entered, the default is whatever character set that is specified for the database whenever Teradata FastLoad is invoked.
+If a character set specification is not entered, the default is whatever character set that is specified for the database whenever Teradata FastLoad was invoked.

 The order in which the character set is determined for a Teradata FastLoad job is as follows: